Student Respect & Empowerment Office

 About the Office

-• Mitigating student complaints against professors
+• Addressing and mitigating student complaints against faculty or staff.

 Whether it means helping you access resources, or being your defense advocate through the misconduct charges and complaints process, the SREO coordinator is here to support students